semigodking/le-in-armbian/README.md

 unshare --mount-proc -p -f -r -R rootfs/ /start_kodi.sh
 ```

+### Auto Start
+Simple systemd file examples are put in folder `systemd`.
+You need to edit the
+those files and install the `libreelec.service` in systemd.
+Besure to change
+environment ROOTFS to correct path.

 ## Performance
 This solution works quite well for me.
 Hardware acceleration works as well as
 HDMI CEC.
 H256 HW decode also works.

+## Known Problems
+* Keyboard and mouse not working

 [LibreElec]: https://libreelec.tv/
 [Armbian]: https://armbian.com/